-10.1.11 Internet Policy for Bingo Licensees
+10.1.11.
+Internet Policy for Bingo Licensees

-The Criminal Code prohibits ticket sales electronically.
+The Criminal Code prohibits bingo card sales electronically.
 Internet advertising will be permitted but under the following conditions:

-- Written notification of intention to advertise on the Internet is required during the application process; - All Internet advertising must include the following statement:

-"Tickets available for sale to Saskatchewan residents only."

-- The Internet can be used to post information on the Bingo/Charitable Gaming Event, results of the Bingo/Charitable Gaming Event or information pertaining to the charitable organization; - Tickets are not to be purchased or sold on the Internet; however, requests for ticket applications can be received for those bingos licensed to sell advance tickets.
+- Written notification of intention to advertise on the Internet is required during the application process; - All Internet advertising must include the following statement: "Bingo cards are available for sale to Saskatchewan residents only." - The Internet can be used to post information on the Bingo/Charitable Gaming Event, results of the Bingo/Charitable Gaming Event or information pertaining to the charitable organization;